 - all costs of the arbitrator shall be borne by such parties as may be determined by the arbitrator.

 The board may not make, amend or repeal any by-laws that regulate the activities or affairs of the Corporation without having the by-law, amendment or repeal confirmed by the members by ordinary resolution.
 The by-law, amendment or repeal is only effective on the confirmation of the members and in the form in which it was confirmed.

-This section does not apply to a by-law that requires a special resolution of the members according to subsection 197(1) (Fundamental Changes) of the Act.
+This Section 12.01 does not apply to a by-law that requires a special resolution of the members according to subsection 197(1) (Fundamental Changes) of the Act.
 A special resolution is required to make any amendment to Sections 2.01 (Membership Conditions), 3.02 (Notice of Members’ Meetings), 3.07 (Proxy Voting) and 8.01(Method of Giving Notice) and this Section 12.01.

-13.02 Invalidity of any provisions of this by-law
+12.02 Invalidity of any Provisions of this By-law

 The invalidity or unenforceability of any provision of this by-law shall not affect the validity or enforceability of the remaining provisions of this by-law.

 Upon this by-law coming into force, General By-law 2016 (as amended on October 30, 2017) of the Corporation is repealed provided that such repeal shall not affect the previous operation of such by-law so repealed or affect the validity of any act done or right, privilege, obligation or liability acquired or incurred under the validity of any contract or agreement made pursuant to any such by-law prior to its repeal.

-CERTIFIED to be General By-law 2017 as enacted by the members of the Corporation by special resolution, by a majority of not less than two-thirds of the votes cast by the members of the Corporation who voted in respect of the special resolution, on the 30th day of October, 2017.
+CERTIFIED to be General By-law 2019 as enacted by the members of Corporation by special resolution, by a majority of not less than two-thirds (2/3rds) of the votes cast by the members of the Corporation who voted in respect of the special resolution, on the 26th day of June, 2019.